Enterprise cloud software app development has exploded globally, signaling a widely accepted enterprise cloud adoption strategy.

 - Planet-friendly practice.
 Cut down carbon emissions and energy consumption thanks to an on-demand approach that uses energy only on an as-needed basis.

-Enterprise Cloud Adoption Strategy: Planning for a smooth transition
+Enterprise Cloud Adoption Strategy: Planning for a Smooth Transition

 While the numerous benefits seem clear, many organizations still haven’t made a move to the cloud.
 One key reason may be that cloud migration isn’t always simple.
-Last year, Forbes reported that one key driver of a decision to delay cloud deployment was a cyber security skills gap.
+Last year, Forbes reported that one key driver of a decision to delay cloud deployment was a cybersecurity skills gap.

 As with nearly any application, cloud-based apps perform, adjust, and are managed best when designed with the hosting platform in mind.
 Skilled cloud app development follows several best practices, including:

 - Break up your data.
-Officially, this is referred to as decoupling the data, but what this is entails is pretty simple: keep your processing and data separate.
+Officially, this is referred to as decoupling the data, but what this entails is pretty simple: keep your processing and data separate.
 Because the cloud is primarily a distributed system, it pairs best with applications that distribute as well.
-This also yields the added benefit for organizations of having the flexibility to elect where the data is housed.
+This also yields the added benefit for organizations of having the flexibility to select where the data is housed.
 For organizations still wary of the cloud, this could mean leveraging the computing power of the cloud, but housing the data aspect of an app on a local server.

 - Put security first.
 While building a brand new house and forgoing a secure foundation may seem ridiculous, many organizations effectively make this same mistake in their applications by tacking on security at the end, like trying to reinforce a house by stuffing a few support beams into the ground.
 Instead, organizations should ensure security is part of the app’s architecture.
 One critical component of this is understanding the minefield of compliance and data security issues specific to your organization.
 For example, apps used in Europe now have to be GDPR compliant.
 Industries like health care are also regulated by specific laws, like HIPPA in the US.
-Business operating in this sector may need to include encryption to help handle sensitive data correctly.
+Businesses operating in this sector may need to include encryption to help handle sensitive data correctly.

 - Break up your design.
 Remember how valuable it was to keep data and processing separate?
 The same goes for the overall application design.
 Unlike older methods of application design, which often centered around user interface only, cloud app development should separate each individual service to take advantage of the cloud’s distributed system.
 When each component, or service, of an organization’s app is individual (but, collectively comprise the app), that organization is also able to use individual services in other ways to support other applications or services.